Alcohol Detox: How Long Does It Take and What Happens?

 3. Protracted abstinence:

-- During this final phase, elevated anxiety and dysphoria (profound state of unease or dissatisfaction) are less intense.
+- Anxiety and dysphoria (a profound state of unease or dissatisfaction) are less intense.

-- Normally insignificant challenges can provoke negativity, craving of alcohol and relapse.
+- Normally insignificant challenges can provoke negativity, alcohol cravings and relapse.

 How Alcohol Rehab Restores Health

-Repairing nutritional deficiencies – Many rehab programs use vitamin B1 supplements, along with folic acid and iron supplements, to boost overall health.
-Herbal teas and broths are also served to gently maintain hydration.
+Repairing nutritional deficiencies.
+Some rehab programs serve nutritious, balanced meals and may use vitamin supplements, along with folic acid and iron supplements, to boost overall health.
+Herbal teas and broths may be served to gently maintain hydration.

-Easing cravings – Doctors overseeing the detox and rehab process may prescribe medications that can help reduce cravings and diminish the perceived pleasure of alcohol consumption.3
+Easing cravings.
+Doctors overseeing the detox and rehab process may prescribe medications that can help reduce cravings and diminish the perceived pleasure of drinking alcohol.3

-Educating and healthy coping skills – In order to overcome addiction to alcohol, people need to heal emotionally, which requires education and therapy.
-Rehab addresses the various aspects of excessive drinking and the residual physical and psychological effects of its abuse.
-It is imperative to learn what triggers the desire to drink and devise new and healthier ways of coping with these triggers.4
+Education and healthy coping skills.
+In order to overcome addiction to alcohol, you need to heal emotionally, which requires education and therapy.
+In treatment you’ll learn what triggers your urges to drink and find healthier ways of coping with these triggers.4

-Developing/nurturing healthy relationships – In addition to the physical and emotional components addressed in rehab, a significant change in social habits is necessary.
-Clients will work on developing healthier social interactions to replace time spent drinking or in drinking establishments.
-If a person has been abusing alcohol for a long time, they may have burned numerous bridges with friends and family that need to be rebuilt.
-Rehab also focuses on helping clients develop new social skills, as well as practical strategies for avoiding situations that can trigger a relapse.
+Developing healthy relationships.
+You’ll work on developing healthier relationships and social skills so you can receive support in your recovery and eventually help others in their recovery.
+People who have abused alcohol for a long time often have burned bridges with friends and family that need to be rebuilt.
+Rehab also focuses on helping you develop a sober support network, as well as practical strategies for avoiding situations that can trigger relapse.

 Staying Sober and Preventing Relapse